Working With Data Collections > Manage data collections > Creating data collections

 You can select one of the following options:

-- To make the delivery target available, select Active.
+• - To make the delivery target available for use to the Data Users that order the data collection, select Active.

-- To make the delivery target unavailable, select Inactive.
+• - To make the delivery target unavailable for use to the Data Users that order the data collection, select Inactive.

 System